 In order to fuel the debate on ‘otherness’, Myriam Ben Salah also invited a selection of local and international artists to exhibit their works — immersive installations inspired by the near future or fantastical mythologies.
 Meriem Bennani’s video installation follows the imaginary inhabitants of CAPS, an island in the middle of the Atlantic Ocean where refugees and immigrants “illegally” traversing borders are detained.
 Olivia Erlanger’s Ida, Ida, Ida! transforms the museum into a laundromat, a place that is almost a non-location, dedicated to waiting and passing time.
 The Laundromat is inhabited by mermaid tails, bringing up queries of gender and agency — questioning the premise about Disney’s Ariel giving up her voice in order to have legs.
 Emerging from the doors of three washing machines, the installation makes viewers wonder whether the mermaids are pushing themselves out of their environment or diving back in.

-For those unable to visit Seoul and view the exhibition in person, Gucci is allowing people to explore the exhibition via an interactive 360-degree film which can be viewed here.
+For those unable to visit Seoul and view the exhibition in person before it ends on July 12, 2020, Gucci is allowing people to explore the exhibition via an interactive 360-degree film which can be viewed here.
 You can also familiarise yourself with the making of the exhibition via the film below.